Testing the 4-wire rear oxygen sensor's internal heater on your 2.2L Chevy S10 (2.2L GMC Sonoma) is a piece of cake.

 Locate the downstream oxygen sensor and disconnect it from its harness connector.

 Locate the PNK wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the BRN with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the BRN with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the PNK wire should have 10 to 12 Volts DC.

 Let's take a look at your test results:

 CASE 1: The PNK wire is feed the rear O2 sensor with 10 to 12 Volts DC- Good, since this confirms that the rear oxygen sensor's heater element is getting power.

 The next step is to make check that the black (BLK) wire, of the O2 sensor engine wiring harness connector, is feeding Ground to the heater element.
 For this test, go to: TEST 2: Verifying The Heater Element Is Getting Ground.

 CASE 2: The PNK wire IS NOT feeding 10 to 12 Volts DC to the rear O2 sensor- Re-check that you're testing the correct wire and that the Key is in the RUN position (but don't crank or start the engine) and re-test.